50341 Class 100 Driving Motor Brake Second (Scrapped)

 Preservation Information

 Withdrawn from BR in 1973, 50341 was one of the first DMU vehicles to be preserved.
 Initially running in blue on the North Yorkshire Moors Railway, this and the three other class 100 vehicles based there were useful vehicles proving economical to run during the line's early years (another reason was to provide cover for the steam engines at times of high fire risk).
-The vehicle was soon repainted into a non standard LNER Green & Cream (known as LNER “Tourist” livery).

 The Swanage Railway bought 50341, along with 56099, 51118 and 56097.
-However 50341 was never used in service on the line, and was sold to the West Somerset Railway the following year.
+50341 & 56099 however were used for driver training on only a handful of services and the set sold to the West Somerset Railway the following year.

 The West Somerset Railway purchased 50341 as a long term restoration project.
 Some bodywork was undertaken; however it was cut up at Mayer Parry, Snailwell in 1991, leaving 51118 as the only surviving Class 100 powercar.
 This was due to 50341’s poor condition and the railway’s decision to standardise on DMU types; choosing to retain a fleet of 115/117 suburban vehicles.